SEO, SEM, and SMM are Acronyms for Digital Marketing Channels

 - SEO is an abbreviation for search engine optimization.
 The goal of SEO is to get search engine users to your website through the organic search results.

 - SEM is search engine marketing.
-This includes SEO and paid search (the paid ads that you see at the top of Google when you perform a search).
+This includes SEO and PPC advertising (the paid ads that you see at the top of Google when you perform a search).

 - SMM is an abbreviation for social media marketing.
 Social media marketing includes paid Facebook, Twitter, and Instagram ads as well as non-paid social media marketing efforts.